Installation¶

 Notes on MacOS¶

-libraries and apps that are not installed by default.
+libraries and tools that are not installed by default.
 This especially

 includes CMake.
-In order to compile FastChem on MacOS, the the
+In order to compile FastChem on macOS, the

 prerequisites listed above need to be installed.
 This can be easily